adetalhouet/ocp-gitops/ztp/README.md

 Let's align on the Zero Touch Provisioning expectation:

 - the overall libvirt environment will be setup manually (although it could easily be automated).
-- once the environment is correctly setup, we will apply the manifests that will automate the cluster creation.
+- once the environment is correctly setup, we will apply the manifests that will automate the spoke cluster creation.

 ### Table of Content